cyriljazra/cyriljazra.github.io/_posts/2020-06-02-Mergesort.markdown

   Then, once we have reached the stage where we have a bunch of arrays of size 1, we can start merging them, all the way up, until we get our sorted array.
-If this sounds unclear, take a look at the following picture:
+As we merge these sorted arrays, we have to make sure that the result is also sorted.
+We can't merge them as we please.
+We will go into that later as we describe the merge algorithm.
+If the greater picture sounds unclear, take a look at the following diagram:

   <br>